Bravakaikai/pet-heaven-web/README.md

 User can feed a pet and buy their foods in the shop.

+If user buy or sell any food on web, user will receive notify by LINE chatbot.

 * Frontend: Vue 3 (Composition API)
 * Backend: Kotlin > [GitHub link](https://github.com/Bravakaikai/pet-heaven-api)
 * DataBase: PostgreSQL